Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Related Work

 \citet{rogers09} proposed a unifying framework that generalizes both Poisson-CH and QRE, and compared the fit of several variations within this framework.
 Notably, their framework allows for quantal response within a cognitive hierarchy model.
-Their work is thus similar to our own search over a system of QLk variants, but there are several differences.
+Their work is thus similar to our own search over a system of QLk variants in Section~\ref{sec:variations}, but there are several differences.
 First, we compared out-of-sample prediction performance, not in-sample fit.
-Second, \citeauthor{rogers09} restricted the distributions of types to be grid, uniform, or Poisson distributions, whereas we considered unconstrained discrete distributions.
+Second, \citeauthor{rogers09} restricted the distributions of types to be grid, uniform, or Poisson distributions, whereas we considered unconstrained discrete distributions over levels.
 Third, they required different types to have different precisions, while we did not.
-Finally, we considered level-$k$ beliefs as well as cognitive hierarchy beliefs, whereas they compared only cognitive hierarchy belief models (although their framework in principle allows for both).
+Finally, we considered level-$k$ beliefs as well as cognitive hierarchy beliefs, whereas they considered only cognitive hierarchy belief models.

-One line of work from the computer science literature also meets our criteria of predicting action choices and modeling human behavior \citep{altman06}.
+One line of work in computer science also meets our criteria of predicting action choices and modeling human behavior \citep{altman06}.
 This approach learns association rules between agents' actions in different games to predict how an agent will play based on its actions in earlier games.
 We did not consider this approach in our study, as it requires data that identifies agents across games, and cannot make predictions for games that are not in the training dataset.
-Nevertheless, such machine-learning-based methods could clearly be extended to apply to our setting; investigating their performance would be a worthwhile direction for future work.